OnionIoT/i2c-exp-node-addons/nodeRedNodes/README.md

 ## gpio-read

 Reads the state of a specified gpio.
+This node puts the specified gpio into a high impedance input state.

 ### Config